dialog-semiconductor/BLE_SDK6_examples/interfaces/SPI_or_I2C_DMA_accelerometer/Readme.md

 * __Hardware configuration DA1453x using DA145xxDEVKT-P PRO-Motherboard__
 - Connect P21 to SDA.
+(SPI data in / I2C data)
 - Connect P23 to CS.
+(SPI enable / tie high for I2C)
 - Connect P24 to SCL.
+(SPI clock / I2C clock)
 - Connect P25 to SDO.
+(SPI data out / I2C address LSB)
 - Connect P29 to INT1.

 - Connect P26 to pin 17 of J1 (The middle pin next to UTX)

 - VDDIO and VDD should be connected to v3 on the motherboard

+There is no need to change any connections when switching between SPI or I2C mode.
+The application will use GPIOs to tie P23 and P25 high to easily run all configurations.

  **Software configuration**